IvanUkhov/blog/_posts/2021-01-25-dirichlet-process.md

 # Acknowledgments

-I would like to thank [Mattias Villani] for the insightful and informative graduate course in statistics titled “[Advanced Bayesian learning][Villani (2020)],” which was the inspiration behind writing this article, and for his help with troubleshooting the implementation.
+I would like to thank [Mattias Villani] for the insightful and informative graduate course in Bayesian statistics titled “[Advanced Bayesian learning][Villani (2020)],” which was the inspiration behind writing this article, and for his guidance about the implementation.

 # References